yugabyte/yugabyte-db/docs/content/preview/reference/drivers/python/postgres-psycopg2-reference.md

 ## Fundamentals

-Learn how to establish a connection to YugabyteDB database and begin CRUD operations using the steps in [Build an Application](/preview/develop/build-apps/python/ysql-psycopg2) in the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin CRUD operations using the steps in [Build an Application](../../../../develop/build-apps/python/ysql-psycopg2).

-Let us break down the quick start example and understand how to perform the common tasks required for Python application development using the PostgreSQL Psycopg driver.
+The following sections break down the quick start example to demonstrate how to perform common tasks required for Python application development using the PostgreSQL Psycopg driver.

-### Download the Driver Dependency
+### Download the driver dependency

 Building Psycopg requires a few prerequisites (a C compiler, some development packages).
 Check the [installation instructions](https://www.psycopg.org/docs/install.html#install-from-source) and the [FAQ](https://www.psycopg.org/docs/faq.html#faq-compile) for details.